julien-deoux/nina.js/README.md

 Some quick notes:
 * The first argument is **always** an array of strings.
 If your module doesn't have dependencies, pass an empty array.
 If it only has one dependency, pass an array with one element.
 * The second argument is **always** a function that takes your dependencies as arguments and returns your module.
 If your module is a plain object, pass a function which just returns that object.
 * The code in the entire file is executed inside a closure by Nina, so you can technically write stuff outside of the call to `define`.
-This gives you a lot of flexibility (weird use cases like a dynamic dependency list come to mind) but I would suggest you keep your code inside the second argument as much as possible since not doing so isn't supported and could break on future commits.
+This can give you some flexibility (weird use cases like a dynamic dependency list come to mind) but I would suggest you keep your code inside the second argument as much as possible since not doing so isn't supported and could break on future commits.

 ### Using modules in your project